flavienbwk/book-devops/eng/AUDIOBOOK.md

 Here are some configuration examples:

 - Setting the new time server for all your machines ;
-- Updating software in production (see: chapter continuous deployment) ;
+- Updating software in production;
 - Updating the wallpaper of all your machines ;
 - Adding a new domain name.